mxre/zloader/README.md

-Note that only the `.linux` section is required `.osrel` is usefull for enabling systemd-boot autodiscovert, `.cmdline` is the default cmdline that is passed on and `.initrd` is the ramdisk.
+Note that only the `.linux` section is required `.osrel` is usefull for enabling systemd-boot autodiscovert, `.cmdline` is the default cmdline that is passed on and `.initrd` is the ramdisk and `.fdt` is a device tree binary, UBoot fixups wull be applied if the EFI-UBoot-fixup protocol is found.

 (when built for x86_64 replace `aa64` with `x64`)
 ```
 llvm-objcopy \
 	--add-section .osrel="/etc/os-release" \
 	--add-section .cmdline="/proc/cmdline" \
 	--add-section .linux="kernel.lz4"      \
 	--add-section .initrd="initrd.img"     \
+	--add-section .fdt="devicetree.dtb"    \
 	"zloaderaa64.efi.stub" "bootaa64.efi"
 ```
 Since LLVM objopy does not set the Virtual Memory Address (VMA) we need to do